Transfermarkt

 Description

-Managers will be constantly assessing their squads with sporting directors and recruitment staff scanning the market for potential deals in the market.
-A plethora of players will be unhappy with their lack of minutes, with their agents aiming to secure them a move to ensure first-team football for the second half of the season.
-The rumour mill is beginning to pick up pace and we've collated some of the biggest current transfer stories.
+Managers will be constantly assessing their squads with sporting directors and recruitment staff scanning the market for potential deals.
+The rumour mill is still gathering pace and we've collated some of the biggest current transfer stories.

 Today's biggest transfer stories